fsvreddit/hive-protect/README.md

 * Allow users to be exempted from checks based on their subreddit-specific karma.

 ## Feedback

-If you have been banned by a subreddit using Hive Protector, please contact the subreddit that banned you.

 For any feedback on the app itself including bugs and enhancements, please send a message to /u/fsv.
 Note that the ban options will not be returning due to changes in Admin policy on ban bots.